istamal/To-do-list/README.md

-# SimpleHtmlTemplate
+# To do
-This is a simple Gulp Html Template.
+This is my version of "To Do app".

+To see the app visit https://istamal.github.io/to-to

 To start to work with this template on yuor computer:
 (Your need to installed Node.js on your computer)